How to Convert from a MP4 to a WMV for Mac OS X

 Technically, both FLAC (Free Lossless Audio Codec) and ALAC (Apple Lossless Audio Codec) are the codecs for encoding audio in a lossless way that have nothing to do with audio quality.
 The distinguishable difference between the two is that ALAC is an Apple-exclusive format that's fully supported by Apple products, while FLAC was initially developed as a absolutely open-source format but isn't in the list of supported media formats for Apple ecosystem.

-If you've got a large collection of music files that are in .flac format, you certainly have no problem playing the songs on your computer via a desktop media player.
-But what if you use iTunes as part of your ecosystem and would like to listen to your music on an iPhone, iPod or iPad device which doesn't handle FLAC files?
-Converting directly from FLAC to Apple Lossless file while still retaining the quality of the original would be your best bet.
+FLAC and ALAC are popular among music fans.
+If you've got a large collection of music files that are in .flac format, you certainly have no problem playing the songs on your computer with a desktop media player.
+But what if you would like to add those FLAC files into iTunes library to listen to on your Mac (or PC) or then upload to an iPhone, iPad?
+They all won't accept FLAC files.

 Step 1: Add FLAC File(s)

 Launch the program and you will notice simplistic wizard and a host of options on the main window that you can master in minutes.